 Wespath continues to believe that constructive engagement is the most powerful tool for effecting corporate change and supporting the transition to a low-carbon economy.
 Engagement may therefore be required for companies in the mining and electric utility sectors that are close to the threshold for exclusion.
 In these cases, Wespath will review the company’s historic and projected involvement in the coal industry before recommending engagement or exclusion.

 Wespath contracted with Sustainalytics (a global ESG research provider) in 2015 to identify and assess the management policies and practices of companies that pose excessive sustainability risk under our guideline.
-Following external research provided by the firm, we have identified nine companies for exclusion under the Climate Change guideline.
+Following external research provided by the firm, we have identified ten companies for exclusion under the Climate Change guideline.

 Complete text of the Climate Change (thermal coal) guideline can be found here.